Sara Ahmed (2010) describes affect as “sticky.”

 In systems-theoretical terms, we could use the term resonance or resonance capability in place of affect.
 Affect is about connection or relationship, or being irritated by something in one’s environment; it’s not emotion (understood as a psychological, interior condition/state).
 The opposite of resonance is alienation, or the sense that the world no longer speaks to us; nothing moves us anymore (Hartmut Rosa).

-An object, such as watch or ring we received as a gift, might have sentimental value far greater than its monetary value.
+An object, such as a watch or ring we receive as a gift, might have sentimental value far greater than its monetary value.
 So, according to Ahmed, affect (resonance capability) is what associates the object with an emotion and/or value.
 The ring that has sentimental value for a particular person resonates with that person but not with others.
-Only one, possibly two, people will care that the ring is lost.
+Only one, possibly two, people will care if the ring is lost.
 For Spinoza, the ring is a finite thing, and affect is the relationship between, or association of, finite things.
 The human being is a finite thing and the object of attachment is a finite thing.

 Resonance/affect is activated through structural coupling.
 As Luhmann writes,

 Structural couplings do not determine the state of the system.
 One might say that they only supply irritations for the system.
 Alternatively, Maturana speaks of the “perturbation” of the system.
 I prefer the terms “irritation” or “stimulus,” or also from a systems perspective, “resonance capability” [Resonanzfähigkeit].
 The resonance of the system is activated through structural coupling.
 (Introduction to Systems Theory, 88)

 Earlier in the same text, in distinguishing action from communication, Luhmann mentions social resonance: